maxime-lair/maxime-lair/docs/index.md

 ```
 $ docker-compose up -d
-Starting httpd-service_web_1_1 ... done
-Starting httpd-service_web_2_1 ... done
+Starting httpd-service_web ... done
 ```

-We will leave them started for the time being, but we will need to find a way to schedule maintenance at one point with kubernetes, crontab or else.
+But as per the warning said, we are now running into an issue: how to load-balance any requests made to binsh.io on port 80 to the different container available on port 35xxx ?
+We could use nginx, but It isn't able to tell dynamically which ports/containers are up

-Let's now move on to setting up a proxy solution: traeffik
+Let's now move on to setting up a dynamic proxy solution: traefik

 ## Traefik